neoeno/stl/README.md

   List(
     Extractor(

-      keyFn = columnHeading("A1", "name"),  // since they're records, we need a key — this produces the key
+      keyFn = columnHeading("A1", "name"),  // Since we're producing records, we need a key and a value — this
-                                            // here the function just checks the cell given contains the
+                                            // produces the key.
+This function checks that the cell address
-                                            // second argument, and then returns the second argument
+                                            // provided (arg 1) contains the label (arg 2), and then returns
-                                            // (this is to ensure the spreadsheet is still as the author
+                                            // the second argument (this is to ensure the spreadsheet is
-                                            //  envisaged)
+                                            // still as the author envisaged)

       valueFn = column(0).andThen(getValue) // You can see it ended up more declarative — go to column 0,
                                             // then get the value.